-- Choose Edit Find or press Ctrl+F to open the Find Toolbar at the bottom of Firefox. - 2.
+- Choose Edit > Find or press Ctrl+F to open the Find Toolbar at the bottom of Firefox. - 2.
 Enter your search query into the Find field in the Find Toolbar.
 The search automatically begins as soon as you type something into the field. - 3.
-Once some text has been matched on the web page, you can: - Click on Next to find text in the page that is below the current cursor position. - Click on Previous to find text that is above the current cursor position. - Click on Highlight all to highlight all occurrences of your search words in the current page.
+Once some text has been matched on the web page, you can: - Click on Next to find text in the page that is below the current cursor position. - Click on Previous to find text that is above the current cursor position. - Click on Highlight all to highlight all occurrences of your search words in the current page. - Select the Match case option to limit the search to text that has the same capitalization as your search words.